-Volunteers and helpers to mark the route, provide directions, provide water/snacks
+Volunteers and helpers to mark the route, provide directions, and provide water/snacks

-This year things are a little different as many schools are having to plan a virtual run.
-But have no fear, we will share how to plan two types of fun runs that follow current guidelines on social distancing.
+Things are slightly different this year, as many schools have to plan a virtual run.
+But have no fear; we will share how to plan two fun runs that follow current guidelines on social distancing.
 We call these two methods the Traditional Fun Run COVID-Style and the Fun Run with a Virtual Twist.

 A traditional approach to fun runs is pretty simple.
-In a traditional approach, it will just like a normal fun run, but while maintaining social distancing.
+In a traditional approach, it will be like a normal fun run while maintaining social distancing.
 To guarantee everything goes smoothly, you need to add some precautions.
-Also note that before planning this type of activity, please make sure you are following your state’s and county’s current guidelines.
+Also note that before planning this type of activity, please ensure you follow your state’s and county’s current guidelines.

 Here are some general considerations:

 You need to pick a route away from pedestrian traffic.
 Your route should be wide so people can maintain a 6-foot distance from other running/walking groups.

 Based on your route’s size/width, you will most likely have to divide your runners into groups.
 The number of groups will depend on the size of the space.
 Be sure to have enough groups so that runners and walkers can maintain a distance of 6 feet even when passing each other.
 Distribute the group numbers to people well in advance so that people can be prepared.